4 min read

 5. Most Group LTD plans do not include bonuses, commissions, or incentive compensation as “covered earnings.”
 This is potentially the limitation that is most detrimental to key employees.
 So often, a significant portion of their earnings comes from bonuses, commissions, and/or incentive compensation.

 The statistics in #1-4 as provided by Group Market Share (GMS) are based on approximately 120,000 Group LTD plans sold over the past three years with approximately 95% of sold cases in the market represented.
 GMS is a firm which provides benchmarking and data analysis tools for 20+ U.S. Group Insurance Companies.
-GMS compiles and reports data for Group Life/ADD, Long Term Disability, and Short Term Disability product lines.
-GMS expanded its product set in 2019 to include a Dental database.
-Beginning in 2021, GMS will also begin offering a suite of Supplemental Health data sets to include Accident Insurance, Critical Illness, and Hospital Indemnity.
-Participating carriers access data and reports through a web-based tool to identify areas of competitive advantage, build on successes, and protect dominant market positions to maximize profitability and growth.

 Many organizations provide Group LTD Insurance.
 These plans are valuable and important coverage, but they typically only provide a baseline of coverage for employees.
 Few organizations take a deep dive into their plan to see the impact it has on ALL employees.
 The restrictions outlined above may leave an organizations’ most key employees with a false sense of security and leave them under protected.
 Benefit Managers and Brokers need to understand these restrictions and communicate them so all employees are aware before a disability happens OR can take steps to correct the problem.
 Below we will explain each of these five restrictions in more detail and then offer suggestions to address the problem.